felipereismb/felipereismb/README.md

 [![Instagram Badge](https://img.shields.io/badge/-Instagram-E4405F?style=flat-square&logo=instagram&logoColor=white&link=https://www.instagram.com/felipereismb)](https://www.instagram.com/felipereismb)
 [![Twitter Badge](https://img.shields.io/badge/-Twitter-1ca0f1?style=flat-square&labelColor=1ca0f1&logo=twitter&logoColor=white&link=https://twitter.com/Felipermbarbosa/)](https://twitter.com/Felipermbarbosa/)

-I'm a Software Engineer focused on Web development, I'm 24 years old and based in Brazil.
+Hi, I'm 24 years old and based in Brazil, Computer Scientist graduated from UFT, with extensive experience in software and product development.

+Awarded 1st place in the Open Banking Hacka, a competition aimed at building solutions with Open Banking technology, and 1st in the CNT Transport Hackathon, also a competition focused on solutions that encompass the national research of highways and transportation , carried out by the CNT.

 I currently work at <a href="https://www.amedigital.com/">Ame Digital</a>, revolutionize the way people relate to money.
 I've developed the most diverse applications for several reference companies in the market such as <a href="https://www.popeyesbrasil.com.br/">Popeyes Brasil</a>, <a href="https://www.auttar.com.br">Auttar</a>, <a href="https://folhacerta.com/">Folhacerta</a> and <a href="https://zappts.com">Zappts</a>.

 **Languages and Tools 🚀**